Skip to content

 • Ledgerly can show you a confirmation, asking whether to log a purchase, before it saves what it has captured.

-The details captured this way, such as item names, prices, and fees, are processed and stored on your device.
+The details captured this way, such as item names, prices, fees, and product images, are processed and stored on your device.
 They are not transmitted off your device.

 Two related features use the same service and are also optional and off by default: the pre-swipe card nudge, which can suggest a card on a checkout screen inside the supported apps before you pay, and the on-screen spending reminder.
 If you turn the pre-swipe nudge on, it watches for checkout screens within those supported apps in order to show its suggestion.